S2-group/slam-path-coverage-missions/README.md

 ## Coverage Path Planning (CPP)

-CPP is the taks that defines a path to cover all points of an area.
-This is the case for automated lawn mowers and vacuum robots.
-Are you interested on running this with ROS?
+CPP is the task that defines a path to cover all points of an area.
+This is the case for automated lawnmowers and vacuum robots.
+Are you interested in running this with ROS?
 Then, check our [experiment setup](https://github.com/S2-group/slam-path-coverage-missions/tree/path-coverage/path_coverage).